Maine Black Bears baseball: Early history

 The longest-tenured head coach of the period was former Philadelphia Athletics player Monte Cross, who coached the team for six seasons (1916–1921) and had an overall record of 33–33–3.
 An April 1916 Lewiston Daily Sun article said of Cross, "His easy-going, but nevertheless strict instructions and discipline, together with the knowledge of the inside features of the National game, and the manner in which he teaches them, make an everlasting impression on the students, players, and managers."
 In 1919, Cross became the first Maine baseball coach to receive the "M" award from the university's president.

-After Joseph Murphy coached the program from 1924–1925, a total of two coaches led the team until 1949.
+After Joseph Murphy coached the program from 1924 to 1925, a total of two coaches led the team until 1949.
 Murphy assistant Fred Brice was the program's head coach for 10 seasons (1926–1935), and William Kenyon held the position for 13 seasons (1936–1943, 1945–1949).
 Under Brice, Maine had a 67–60 record; its best single-season record during his tenure was 9–5 in 1932.
 For the previous season, 1931, the baseball team had moved to a location behind Memorial Gym after previously playing at Alumni Field.
 In the mid-1930s, 1936 Olympian Clarence Keegan played for Brice.
 Under Kenyon, Maine went 61–91–1.
 It went 11–7 in 1938 to tie the program record for wins and won Maine State Series championships in 1937 and 1942.

-From 1937–1943, Maine played in the New England Conference, along with Connecticut, Rhode Island State, New Hampshire, and Northeastern.
+From 1937 to 1943, Maine played in the New England Conference, along with Connecticut, Rhode Island State, New Hampshire, and Northeastern.
 Maine won the conference championship in 1938, but in the conference's seven seasons of baseball competition, it had the worst overall record among the five teams.